mehranhatami/hAzzleJS/README.md

 * animation

+Note!

-Note! hAzzle is not a jQuery clone, but a stand-alone library with it's own functions, but with some functions in common with other libraries
+hAzzle is not a jQuery clone, but a stand-alone library with it's own functions, but with some functions in common with other libraries.
+And hAzzle also use some other functions and techniques.
+As an example - this library are using:

+* insertAdjacentText()
+* insertAdjacentHTML()
+* insertAdjacentElement()

+as some of the new features to gain better performance

 Browser compatiblity